Skrinj0/MaximWire_expanded/README.md

 Parasite power
 --------------

-DS18B20 are able to share bus wire for powering itself, so only two wires required.
+DS18B20 and MAX30207 are able to share bus wire for powering itself, so only two wires required.
 And you will need external pullup resistor too.

 * BUS -> YELLOW
 * GND -> RED + BLACK